creditstretcher/handbook/working-remotely.md

 [Zoom](https://github.com/creditstretcher/handbook/blob/master/tools.md#zoom) is our video call provider of choice.

-The responsible party will be the one setting up the time for the meeting with calendar invites and will be the one createing the zoom meeting.
+The responsible party will be the one setting up the time for the meeting with calendar invites and will be the one creating the zoom meeting.

 #### Taking notes at meetings